-I would later learn this ‘darkness’ is called mental contamination, and it affects me in other areas of life too.
+I would later learn this ‘darkness’ is called mental or emotional contamination, and it affects me in other areas of life too.

 I would watch full cutscenes out of fear

 I would need to watch full cut-scenes, just in case I might miss something.
-This isn’t so bad however if I accidentally skip a cut-scene, restart the game, or start from the last checkpoint.
+This isn’t so bad, however if I accidentally skip a cut-scene, I’d have to restart the game, or start from the last checkpoint.

 I assume lots of gamers choose to watch these scenes to get the most out of the game.
-But I remember being over friends houses on occasions and they were happy to skip to get straight to the gameplay.
+I had to do so to avoid anxiety.

 This is when I knew Gaming OCD was a problem.

-Even if I watched the cut-scene on a previous play through (before I ruined it somehow and had to start over), I had to watch again.
-I’d watch every cut-scene before reaching my first checkpoint.
+Even if I watched the cut-scene on a previous play through I had to watch it again.

 I'd carry out checks in open world games